AlanLongfellow/Pipe-Elbow/README.md

 - Complete GD&T annotations
 - Hand calculations for hoop stress and allowable internal pressure
 - Application of ASME B31.3 design principles and wall thickness rules
-- Designed for bolted installation with gasket groove and countersunk flanges
+- Designed for bolted installation with semicircular gasket groove and countersunk flanges

 ---